top of page

 The historic building is part of the cultural heritage of Puerto Rico and is one of the most important places to visit in the southwestern area of the island.
 It was the birthplace of tenor Antonio Paoli (1871–1946), an artist recognized as the "first Puerto Rican to achieve international recognition in the performing arts" and "one of the most outstanding opera singers of all time."
 Casa Paoli was the artist's home as a child, and the place where he lived with his family until he the age of twelve.

 After its restoration in 1987, the building was transformed into a house-museum to honor his memory.
-It also became the home of the Puerto Rican Folklore Research Center.
+It also became the home of the Research Center for Puerto Rican Folklore.

-Casa Paoli currently houses the Puerto Rican Folklore Research Center, Inc. [Centro de Investigaciones Folklóricas de Puerto Rico, Inc.] and a regional center of the Puerto Rican Foundation for the Humanities.
+Casa Paoli currently houses the Research Center for Puerto Rican Folklore, Inc. [Centro de Investigaciones Folklóricas de Puerto Rico, Inc.] and is a regional center of the Puerto Rican Foundation for the Humanities.
 It is sponsored by the Flamboyán Fund for the Arts.

 Hear a décima sung by troubadour Cándida Colón from Villalba, Puerto Rico, which extols the value and importance of Casa Paoli to Puerto Rican culture.